ArmandasRokas/data_communation_docs/docs/week4_concepts.md

+# Week 4 concepts

 ## Bit error

 Send 1 and received 0, but all packet are still delivered

-## What are sockets
+## Sockets

-Doors through which data passes from the network to the process and through which data passes from the process to the network.
+- Doors through which data passes from the network to the process and through which data passes from the process to the network.
+- sockets are the only one API that sits between application layer and transport layer
+- **TCP sockets**
+	- when contacted by client, server TCP **creates new socket** for server process to communicate with that particular client for the duration of that TCP connection
+	- allows server to talk with multiple client
+	- source port numbers used to distinguish clients

 ## TCP